 Our staff live in quite a few places around our workplace so car sharing can be impractical for those that drive to work on a day-to-day basis.
-We car share as much as possible for evening climbing wall trips, weekend climbing and the like.
+We car share as much as possible for evening climbing trips, weekend climbing and the like.

 What Are Our Future Plans?

 - Different mailing bags: We are currently researching suppliers of more biodegradable bags for a solution that works for us, including the possibility of potato starch bags.

 - Paper tape: We are still looking for plastic-free alternatives to the logo tape we currently use.
 We have started using some paper tape, but we still need something that is reasonably priced and will work on all packaging before we can go paper tape only.

 - Protective Packaging: We are looking into alternatives to bubble wrap, including biodegradable bubble wrap and corrugated cardboard.
 This is to substitute the packaging we reuse from suppliers and is an important consideration in keeping your goods safe on their way to you.

 All of the above require further research and trials to be able to fit the demands of our business and the scope of the orders we pack.

 As a company we appreciate and thrive off your business, but please consider your purchases and the carbon footprint of your order.
 For example, instead of ordering one packet of chalk, it may be more cost-effective and environmentally friendly in the wider picture to stock up on a few packets every now and again.
 This saves unnecessary transit of smaller, single items therefore reducing our carbon emissions.